cucumber/common/docs/architecture/results.md

 ### Destination

 The `DESTINATION` can be a file path or a URL.
-Every Cucumber implementation MUST be able to write results to a File.
-If the parent directory does not exist, Cucumber MUST fail with an error message saying "Directory X does not exist.
-Please create it first."
+Every Cucumber implementation MUST be able to write results to a file.
+If the parent directory does not exist, Cucumber MUST fail with the error message:

+    Directory X does not exist.
+Please create it first.

-A Cucumber implementation SHOULD be able to write results to a http or https URL using `POST`.
+A Cucumber implementation SHOULD be able to write results to a `http` or `https` URL using `POST`.
 The body of the post MUST be an array of metadata.

 It is possible to stream/batch metadata in multiple requests, and if this is done, the `X-Cucumber-Run` header must be set to the same value for each request.

 ### Omitting destination

 If no `DESTINATION` is specified, output will be written to `STDOUT`.

-Cucumber MUST fail immediately (with the message "Only one plugin can write to STDOUT") if more than one plugin is using `STDOUT`.
+If more than one plugin is using `STDOUT`, Cucumber MUST fail immediately with the message:

+    Only one plugin can write to STDOUT

 ### File names for parallel execution

-When Cucumber is run in parallel (either in multithreaded mode, or by forking multiple Cucumber processes), it is essential that each thread/process write results to a different file instead of clobbering each others' results.
+When Cucumber is run in parallel (either in multithreaded mode, or by forking multiple Cucumber processes), it is essential that each thread/process write results to a different file, to prevent clobbering one another's results.

 In order to avoid this, make sure to include a `%` sign in the `DESTINATION` path.
-Cucumber MUST replace this token with a unique id for each thread/process.
+Cucumber MUST replace this token with a unique ID for each thread/process.

 ## Summary of Results